philc/book-notes/now say this - heather turgeon.md

   * Attitude as a parent, facing the emotional turbulence of young children: "We don't know what today will be like, but let's see.
 We're in it together!"
   * Family meetings
-    * "the tone of family meetings is positive, can-do-together, rather than scolding or negative."
+    * "The tone of family meetings is positive, can-do-together, rather than scolding or negative."
       * (I'm realizing that I make my family meetings rushed, like the meeting isn't capable of holding my kids' attention span, and this naturally undermines their value and makes them feel of less consequence.)
     * Mix fun updates, like vacations, with more exhausting topics, like problems and rules.
-    * Converting complaining into productive requests
+    * Convert complaining into productive requests
       * "As you know, in family meetings we say what we do want, not what we don't want.
 Make a clear statement to your sister about what your idea or request is."
-    * Recommended cadence is once a week or once a month.
+    * Recommended cadence: once a week or once a month.
     * Present new information to your kids together.
 "Of course, I have to check in with Mom.
 We're a team."
   * Working as a parenting team